Los Leones Dam

 The Los Leones Dam is a tailings dam on Los Leones River, a tributary of Blanco River, about 56 km northeast of Santiago, in Los Andes Province, Chile.
 The dam was constructed in segments between 1980 and 1999 and is now used only for emergencies.
-The dam is 135 m tall on its upstream face and 200 m tall on its downstream face.
-The height at its axis though is 160 m.
+The dam is 135 m tall on its upstream face and 200 m tall on its downstream face; the height at its axis is 160 m.
 It is one of the tallest tailings dams in the world.